Vaa3D/vaa3d_tools/hackathon/SGuo/imPreProcess/README.md

  -Please follow the build instructions here to build released plugins along with the Vaa3d main program:
          https://github.com/Vaa3D/Vaa3D_Wiki/wiki/BuildVaa3d.wiki

  -Build this Vaa3D plugin following this wiki page: https://github.com/Vaa3D/Vaa3D_Wiki/wiki/CompilePlugins.wiki

 ## <a name="Command"></a>Run via Command-Line Interface
   The plugin takes one 3d image and performs the enhancement according to the parameters specified by the user.

   It can be applied via either the GUI of the Vaa3D platform under the menu of 'plug-in/imPreProcess/image enhancement', or via the command line interface as following:

    Window-based:
         vaa3d_msvc.exe /x path_of_plugin_dll /f im_enhancement /i imput_image /o output_image /p parameter_list

    Linux/Mac-based:
         vaa3d -x path_of_plugin_so -f im_enhancement -i imput_image -o output_image -p parameter_list

    input_image: 3d image to be enhanced (supported formats: .tif, .raw, .v3draw)

    output_image: where to save the enhanced image (supported formats: .tif, .raw, .v3draw)

-   parameter_list: value of differet parameters, separated by space
+   parameter_list: value of differet parameters, separated by space （see details in the next section)

 ## <a name="Parameter"></a>Command-line parameters

 | Flag          | Usage                                                        | Default  |
 | :------------ | ------------------------------------------------------------ | -------- |